 Agent Evaluation and Benchmarking for Measuring What Matters

-You built an AI agent.
-It works on your demos.
-But is it actually good?
-Can it handle real-world complexity?
-Will it break on edge cases?
-Agent evaluation is one of the hardest unsolved problems in the field — and one of the most important.
+Agent evaluation is one of the hardest unsolved problems in the field and one of the most important.
 Without rigorous evaluation, you’re flying blind.
 This article covers the principles, metrics, benchmarks, and practical frameworks for measuring agent performance systematically.

-Think of agent evaluation like grading a student.
-A multiple-choice exam (traditional ML benchmarks) tests one narrow skill.
-But agents are more like interns — they perform multi-step tasks, use tools, make judgment calls, and recover from mistakes.
-You need a richer evaluation framework: not just “did you get the right answer?” but “did you take reasonable steps, use resources efficiently, and handle surprises gracefully?”
+Agent evaluation differs from a traditional ML benchmark because agents are not graded on a single right answer.
+They perform multi-step tasks, use tools, make judgment calls, and recover from mistakes.
+You need a richer framework: not just “did you get the right answer?” but “did you take reasonable steps, use resources efficiently, and handle surprises gracefully?”

 Agent evaluation differs from standard model evaluation in several key ways: